Sparse Pursuit and Dictionary Learning for Blind Source Separation in Polyphonic Music Recordings: Computation of the Pitch-Invariant Spectrogram

 We set $Y=Z[\cdot,t]$ and assume a single Gaussian pattern

 with $N_{\mathrm{pat}}=1$ and $\theta_{\mathrm{nil}}=(1/(2\pi\zeta))$.

 Since the number of Gaussian peaks in a spectrum can be high, we set $N_{\mathrm{spr}}=\num{1000}$ to make sure they can all be represented.
-This makes the algorithm rather slow, so we choose $q=1$ in order to make $L$ more quadratic; as we aim to represent the spectrum with very low overall error, there is no need to lift certain features of the spectrum.
+This makes the algorithm rather slow, so we choose $q=1$ in order to {bring $L$ closer to a quadratic objective}; as we aim to represent the spectrum with very low overall error, there is no need to lift certain features of the spectrum.

 To reduce the number of iterations, we also set $N_{\mathrm{pre}}=1000$.
 However, this comes with the aforementioned problem that the algorithm would select a lot of neighboring shifts.
 Thus, instead of computing the cross-correlation, we simply select the $1000$ largest local maxima of the residual that satisfy $r[i]\geq r[i+k]$ for $\sabs{k}\leq3$ and assume their heights as initial values for the amplitudes.